qusers/Q6/documentation/manuals/qmaintenanceguide.md

 The E-mail list

-The home page of the list is https://groups.google.com/d/forum/qmoldyn.
+The home page of the list is at: https://groups.google.com/d/forum/qmoldyn.
-To see the member list etc, log in to your google account, you should be a group owner, go to the group web page and at the upper right side of the page click on Manage.
+To see the member list etc, log in to your google account, you should be a group owner, go to the group web page and on the upper right side of the page click on Manage.
 This will show you all the users at the group (which is configured as a mailing list), and also a lot of configuration information for the list.

-\

 To send a message to the list, address it to qmoldyn@googlegroups.com